 In Salzburg you’re more likely to get hassle from the tour guides, who think they run the place and disapproved of me because I wasn’t playing Eidelweiss on a continuous loop.
 They love their Sound of Music there.
 Cracking place though.

 Good money here.
 Bruges in particular, on account of the fact that it’s full of relatively well off tourists.
-Ghent, Antwerp and Leuven are all pretty good too, although the latter is almost entirely a university town and I’ve been told it’s really dead during uni holidays.
+Ghent, Antwerp and Leuven are all pretty decent too, although the latter is a university town and a bit dead during uni holidays.
 Brussels isn’t so good for busking, and no one really likes Brussels anyway, even people who live there.
 I stayed with a friend while I was there, who introduced the view from her fourth floor flat by saying, ‘It’s an OK view, but unfortunately it’s of Brussels’.
 Nuff said.

 Vancouver is a beautiful place, but pretty poor for busking.
 This is in part due to a lot of ‘competition’ from beggars, who I am told tend to gravitate towards Vancouver because it has far milder winters than anywhere else in Canada.
 Which makes perfect sense, but a combination of that and a lack of pedestrianised streets (back to Partridge again) makes it difficult to make much money here.
 Stunning city, though.

-Money’s decent if you don’t get fined though, particularly given how cheap the city is.
+Money’s decent if you don’t get fined though.

 Copenhagen is a lovely city and Stroget is the street for busking.
 Good money, but then it sort of has to be if you want to get by financially in Denmark.

-German police probably the friendliest I’ve come across, on the whole.
+German police are a mild-mannered lot on the whole.
 When I was busking by the Brandenburg Gate in Berlin, I was accosted by a police officer, who asked me to move.
 I assumed he meant I had to leave the area, but all he wanted me to do was move 20 metres to my right.
 Which was fine, but I was intrigued to know why.

 ‘Oh, it’s not problem, but right now you are blocking the entrance to the American Embassy’.